Hong Kong protesters plan busy Mid-Autumn Festival

 Dozens turned out for a protest outside Prince Edward MTR metro station to mark the night of Aug.
 31, when police were caught on CCTV beating protesters on a train as they cowered on the floor.

 The MTR has since become a prime target of vandalism.
-Activists are angry that the MTR closes stations to stop protesters from gathering and have demanded the transit company release CCTV footage of the beatings.
+Activists are angry that the MTR closes stations to stop protesters from gathering and has demanded the transit company release CCTV footage of the beatings.

 “Why don’t they give the public the CCTV footage?” asked protester Luk, 21. “...There are many injured and being arrested during this protest.
 We will never surrender.”

-Additional reporting by Twinnie Siu and Jorge Silva; Writing by Nick Macfie; Editing by Alex Richardson
+Additional reporting by Twinnie Siu; Writing by Nick Macfie; Editing by Alex Richardson